Ende (town): Attractions

 The Bung Karno Museum was the residence of Sukarno during his years of exile in Ende.
 Most of the old furnitures are still there.
 While he was exiled in Ende, Sukarno wrote and held several plays, together with Tonel Kelimutu Theatre Group.
 Among the plays were Rendorua Ola Nggera Nusa (Rendo that stirred the archipelago) and Doctor Satan, a revision on the story of Dr. Frankenstein.

 Near the football field in Ende stands a big breadfruit tree.
 Under the tree, Sukarno often sat, working on political ideas for the future Indonesian state.
 It was under this tree that he gained the inspiration for Pancasila, the foundation of the Republic of Indonesia today.
 To commemorate the significance of the tree, the Birth of Pancasila Monument was built in this place.
 During a visit to Ende in June 2013, Vice President Boediono spoke of the importance of the idea of Pancasila for Indonesia and officiated over an opening ceremony of the monument.

 Another attraction is Christ the King Cathedral, which is the seat of the Roman Catholic Archdiocese of Ende.

 The well-known tourist spot of Mount Kelimutu with three coloured volcanic lakes is about 50 km to the east of Ende.

-While in Ende there is an opportunity to tryout the local type of coffee “Kopi End”'.
+While in Ende there is an opportunity to try out the local type of coffee "Kopi End".
 Coffee beans and ginger toasted together and brewed as normal.